unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Illumination_**.
 The beetle sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

+\page

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +1 to hit, reach 5 ft., one target. _Hit:_ 2 (1d6 − 1) slashing damage.

 A **giant fire beetle** is a nocturnal creature that takes its name from a pair of glowing glands that give off light.
-Miners and adventurers prize these creatures, for a giant fire beetle’s glands continue to shed light for 1d6 days after the beetle dies.
+Miners and adventurers prize these creatures, for a giant fire beetle's glands continue to shed light for 1d6 days after the beetle dies.
 Giant fire beetles are most commonly found underground and in dark forests.

 #### Giant Frog